kubukoz/utter/readme.md

 - Cats / cats.
 Not CATS, not C.A.T.S.
 - Cats Effect / cats-effect.
 Not cats-effects, not Cats Effects, and **definitely not** CATS EFFECT.
+- Scalac (the company).
+Not ScalaC, Not SCALAC.
+Pronounced: "Scala see" or "Scalak" (both in use).
+- scalac (the compiler).
+"Scalac" might be allowed.
+Pronounced: "Scala see".

 ## S